sineemore/sxinit/README.md

 	 There is the possibility (and IMHO advantage) of being able to see the complete sources, including all used parts of minilib, with 'SHOWSOURCE=1 make -f minilib.conf'
+	 When skipping through the (mostly unused) type definitions and praedeclarations, this gets down to around 500 locs.